- Your category pages are an ideal place to target high-opportunity keywords.

 Pitch stories and ideas that put your categories and subcategories front and center, creating a natural reason to link to them instead of the home page.
 For instance, build truly incredible category pages that provide a unique experience.
 Marketing sites love talking about (and linking to) the best ecommerce category pages in roundup articles.
 You can also offer to write the articles yourself or author byline articles, which gives you more control over where the links point.

-Outside the box off-site SEO strategies
+Outside the box off-page SEO strategies

 Category pages are great for less PR-driven link-building strategies, too.
 They make exceptional targets for broken link building, the process of finding the broken backlinks to your competitors’ websites.
 You can then reach out to the linking sites and offer a similar page on your site as a replacement.
 This strategy lets you target the exact type of links you want: the ones that point to category pages.
 And since the content already exists, part of your job is already done.
-Broken backlink building is a repetitive process, but it’s one that can be easily systematized for consistent, scalable payoff.

 What’s the biggest SEO mistake you can make when it comes to ecommerce categories?
 Ignoring them completely.
 Think of 5 major ecommerce sites off the top of your head and cruise over to their category pages.
 Chances are, only a couple of them are even SEO-optimized at all.